freenas/freenas-docs/userguide/sharing.rst

 on the network, security requirements, and expectations for network transfer speeds.

-#ifdef freenas
-%brand% provides an :ref:`Initial Configuration Wizard` for creating shares.
-The Wizard automatically creates the correct type of dataset and permissions for the type of share, sets the default permissions for the share type, and starts the service needed by the share.
-It is recommended to use the Wizard to create shares, fine-tune the share settings using the instructions in the rest of this chapter if needed, then fine-tune the default permissions from the client operating system to meet the requirements of the network.
-#endif freenas

-#ifdef truenas
 %brand% provides a :ref:`Wizard` for creating shares.
-The Wizard automatically creates the correct type of dataset and permissions for the type of share, sets the default permissions for the share type, and starts the service needed by the share.
+The :ref:`Wizard` automatically creates the correct type of dataset and permissions for the type of share, sets the default permissions for the share type, and starts the service needed by the share.
 It is recommended to use the Wizard to create shares, fine-tune the share settings using the instructions in the rest of this chapter if needed, then fine-tune the default permissions from the client operating system to meet the requirements of the network.
-#endif truenas

 .. note:: Shares are created to provide and control access to an area of storage.
 Before creating shares, it is recommended to make a